On October 13, 2020, rapper Logic shocked the world when he paid $220,574 for a Pokémon card.

 Why Are Pokémon Cards Suddenly Popular Again?

-Pokémon card collecting has always been popular, as evidenced by the 43.2 billion cards now in circulation.
+Pokémon card collecting has always been popular, as evidenced by the over 50 billion cards now in circulation.

 But even the makers of Pokémon cards were caught off guard when demand began skyrocketing back in mid-2020.
 In addition to being fun, addictive, and nostalgic, collecting Pokémon cards during the COVID-19 pandemic even promised a potential form of economic relief.